Nolski/RITDJI/_posts/2015-02-25-Convictions.md

 James was banned from using computers for recreational purposes.
-While this may seem like a small price to pay, for a child to be so fascinated with a subject that they can intercept packets from an agency and download the source code for the software which runs the international space station, this sentence is much more sinister.
+While this may seem like a small price to pay, for a child to be so fascinated with a subject that they can intercept packets from an agency and download the source code for the software which runs the international space station, this sentence is devastating.

 Both Attorney General Janet Reno and prosecuting attorney Guy Lewis issued statements claiming the James case was proof the Justice Department was willing